kyramichel/Project_AI_innovations.githubio/README.md

 # 👋 Welcome to My AI & Data Science Portfolio

 Hi, I'm Kyra Michel — a data-driven problem solver with experience in **Machine Learning**, **Artificial Intelligence**, and **Data Science**, with a background in banking and finance.
-This space is where I showcase my most impactful and technically challenging projects, with a focus on real-world applications, clean code, and end-to-end solutions.
+This space is where I'll showcase my most impactful and technically challenging projects, with a focus on real-world applications, clean code, and end-to-end solutions.

 ---